ShreedipDas/LearningMatplotlib/README.md

 # Developers and their Languages
 - From the same survey Stack Overflow survey, I am using a CSV file containing the info on around 90,000 developers and the languages they worked with.
 - The link to the CSV file: https://github.com/CoreyMSchafer/code_snippets/blob/master/Python/Matplotlib/02-BarCharts/data.csv
+- Since the vertical bar chart would be too crowded, I opted for a horizontal bar chart.

 ![Horizontal bar chart](https://github.com/user-attachments/assets/e6861703-7cb1-45d5-ae7a-ee93ea5333a3)